In this feature, we look at traditional wire and bracket dental braces vs Invisalign clear aligners.

 Compared with Traditional Orthodontics

 Invisalign may not be appropriate for certain cases of misalignment or complex bite problems.
 Fixed orthodontic appliances (traditional wire and bracket braces) can be used for complex malocclusions.

-Though not as esthetically appealing as clear aligners like Invisalign, today's traditional braces have been improved so they are smaller, less visible and more efficient.
+Though not as esthetically appealing as clear aligners, today's traditional braces have been improved so they are smaller, less visible and more efficient.
 These newer wire-and-bracket braces also help to correct misalignment much faster than before.

 Only a dentist can determine which treatment option might be right for you.
 In addition, an orthodontic specialist (orthodontist) can advise you about orthodontic treatment alternatives.
 If Invisalign is not appropriate, traditional orthodontics can still be used for such conditions as:

 - Crowding and spacing greater than five millimeters.